Topic Number 701 - Sale of Your Home

 If you or your spouse are on qualified official extended duty in the Uniformed Services, the Foreign Service or the intelligence community, you may elect to suspend the five-year test period for up to 10 years.
 An individual is on qualified official extended duty if for more than 90 days or for an indefinite period, the individual is:

-- At a duty station that's at least 50 miles from your main home, or
+- At a duty station that's at least 50 miles from his or her main home, or

 - Residing under government orders in government housing.